timkinnane/node-dev-dotfiles/README.md

 source ~/.antibody-bundle.sh
 ```

-## FNM
+## 3. FNM

-FNM is installed for for super fast Node version switching.
+FNM is installed for super fast Node version switching.

 Find the [latest stable version](https://nodejs.org/en/about/releases/) codenames or any specifiic
 version you need to install. e.g.